dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-configuring-dbt-cloud/connecting-gitlab.md

 <Lightbox src="/img/docs/dbt-cloud/connecting-gitlab/connected.png" title="GitLab connected" />

-Please note, you will need to ensure your deploy token is populated in your project settings page, in addition to your profile page.
+Now that you've linked to your account from your Profile page, you should verify that you see your deploy token in your Project Settings page.

 ## For Enterprise tier